Food & Wine

 Classes, programs and educational experiences

 Savor the flavors of the season, made with fresh local ingredients, in a social, casual atmosphere!
-Led by Chef Beth Fisher, Chef Shelagh Mullen, and special guests, attendees will meet fun people and try something new in a unique setting at the Farm at the Arb.
+Led by Chef Beth Fisher, Chef Shelagh Geraghty Mullen, and special guests, attendees will meet fun people and try something new in a unique setting at the Farm at the Arb.

 Classes are offered in various formats, including Culinary Classroom Demonstration (lecture-style demonstrations), Chef's Counter (full hands-on participation), and Kitchen Studio (a mix of demonstrations and partial participation).
 Class descriptions will note any hands-on components as well as the menu offerings.